Krépin Diatta

-Krépin Diatta (born 25 February 1999) is a Senegalese professional footballer who plays as a midfielder or left-back for club Monaco and the Senegal national team.
+Krépin Diatta (born 25 February 1999) is a Senegalese professional footballer who plays as a wing-back for the Senegal national team.

 Club career

 Sarpsborg 08

 On 26 February 2017, Diatta signed a four-year contract with Sarpsborg 08.
 On 4 April 2017, he made his Sarpsborg debut in a 3–1 home win against Sogndal, subbing-in, in the 83rd minute for Ole Jørgen Halvorsen.
 On 26 April 2017, he scored his first goal for the club in a 10–1 win against Division 3 side Drøbak-Frogn, scoring a hat-trick along with teammates Erton Fejzullahu and Jørgen Larsen.
 On 13 August 2017, he scored his first league goal for Sarpsborg in a 2–2 away draw against Kristiansund, heading in, in the 80th minute from a cross from Halvorsen.
 He helped Sarpsborg reach the 2017 Norwegian Football Cup Final, scoring 5 goals in the process.
 Sarpsborg eventually lost 3–2 against Lillestrøm and finished as runners-up.